karanbhargava93/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I determined the scale and size of the window through trial an error from the test images.
+They are encorporated into the `detected_vehicles` class in `lesson_functions.py` in the code folder.
+The values for the same are set at runtime in the file `runMe.py` in the code folder.
 The scales and search ranges are given below:
 ```
 ystart1 = 350
 ystop1 = 500